Bancard/bancard-connectors/vpos/sdk/python/README.rst

-Bancard VPOS 1.0 - Bancard Python Connector 0.4 library
+Bancard VPOS 1.0 - Bancard Python Connector 0.5.3 library
 =======================================================

 Getting Started
 ---------------

-This library allows developers to integrates their Python backend applications to the Bancard VPOS API.
+This library allows developers to integrate their Python backend applications to the Bancard VPOS API.

 This library works with the following Python versions: 2.6, 2.7, 3.3,